EdyJ/blender-to-unity-fbx-exporter/README.md

 Every object to be exported receives a rotation of +90 degrees around the X axis in their transform _without_ actually modifying the visual pose of its geometry and children.
 This is done in the root objects, then recursively propagated to their children (as they inherit a -90 rotation after transforming their parent).
 The modified scene is then exported to FBX using Blender's built-in FBX exporter with the proper options applied.
 Finally the scene is restored to the state before the modifications.

 When Unity imports the FBX file all objects receive a rotation of -90 degrees in the X axis to preserve their visual pose.
-As the objects in the FBX already have a rotation of X+90, then the undesired rotation is canceled and everything gets imported correctly.
+As the objects in the FBX already have a rotation of X+90 then the undesired rotation is canceled and everything gets imported correctly.

 ## Notes

 - Not tested with armatures nor animations.
 Feel free to open an issue with a simple repro scene if you encounter any problem.
 - No option to export selected objects only.
 This is intentional.
 Results will be unexpected if a child object is selected without its parent.
-Use Collections for defining the objects to be exported.
+Use Collections to define the objects to be exported.

+#### Tested:

+- Mixed EMPTY and MESH hierarchies with depth > 3
+- Multi-user meshes
+- Hidden objects
+- Hidden collections
+- Disabled collections (won't be exported)
+- Nested collections

 ## About the author